mui/material-ui/docs/data/base/components/button/button.md

 ### Slot props

 :::info
-The following props are available on all non-utility Base components.
+The following prop is available on all non-utility Base components.
 See [Usage](/base/getting-started/usage/) for full details.
 :::